by-jp/www.byjp.me/content/notes/twitter/20036621/index.md

 - imported
 - from-twitter
 ---
-near Andoain,ES - in Spain\!
+near Andoain,ES - in Spain!
 All I had to do was hide behind the bags...
-No passports needed\!
+No passports needed!